HuyNguyenAu/lox-lang-crystal/README.md

-# Lox Lang In Crystal Lang
+# Crystal Lox
-This is a an implementation of [Crafting Interpreters](https://craftinginterpreters.com/) in Crystal.
+A Crystal implementation of Lox from [Crafting Interpreters](https://craftinginterpreters.com/).

 ## Requirements
 - Crystal 1.2.2